Zifeng-Jiang/News_agent/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4. Make sure you have Google Chrome browser and the corresponding version of ChromeDriver
+4. Make sure you have Google Chrome browser and the corresponding version of ChromeDriver.

-5. Make sure you have a LLM API that can be invoked by LangChain
+5. Ensure you have an LLM API that can be invoked by LangChain.

-### Usage
+## Usage 🚀

 To start using the News Agent, run the following command: